Jabel Engagement Ring:

 Jabel’s Metal Alloys

-The die striking process requires meticulous attention to the metals used in our jewelry.
+The die striking process requires meticulous attention to the metals used in our Jabel engagement ring collection and all the exquisite jewelry we produce.
 This ensures the gold and platinum will not only be malleable enough to withstand the die striking process, but will eliminate any impurities and porosity issues that could affect the structural integrity of our jewelry.
 It also ensures our whites are bright and clean, and our yellow and rose colors are rich and lustrous.